 How WebP Generation Works in Magento?

-Before you start the WebP generation, there are a few things you should know about this tool.
-Magefan WebP Converter:
+Now you're ready for the WebP generation.
+There are just a few things you should know about the Magefan WebP Images Extension:

 - Doesn't remove your original PNG and JPG images from your server.
 It creates copies in WebP format.